Village of Hope – Rotary Biosand Filter Training – Tanzania

-A group of 28 people were trained: 24 youths, 2 teachers and, and 2 house women.
+A group of 28 people has trained: 24 youths, 2 teachers and, and 2 house women.

-At the end of the training all the participants received a certificate, that prove their capability in making and maintaining the BioSand Water Filter as well as the basics of hygiene and sanitation.
+At the end of the training, all the participants received a certificate, that proves their capability in making and maintaining the BioSand Water Filter as well as the basics of hygiene and sanitation.

 – More than 300 beneficiaries in the Village of Hope center now have safe and clean drinking water, and the surrounding community also benefits from the project.
 Members of the village of hope are designated to educate people on the importance of using safe clean water.
 This will also increase the sale of filters.

-– In a long run the center is projecting to be trained on the making of rainwater catchment system to have readily available source of water.
+– In the long run the center is projecting to be trained on the making of rainwater catchment systems to have a readily available source of water.